operator-framework/operator-marketplace/docs/marketplace-required-csv-annotations.md

     containerImage: The repository that hosts the operator image.
 The format should match ${REGISTRYHOST}/${USERNAME}/${NAME}:${TAG}
     createdAt: The date that the operator was created.
 The format should match yyyy-mm-ddThh:mm:ssZ
     support: The maintainer of the operator.
 This value should be a name, not an email.
+    repository: (Optional) a URL to a source code repository of the Operator, intended for community Operators to direct users where to file issues / bugs
 spec:
   displayName: A short name for the operator.
   description: A detailed description of the operator, preferably in markdown format.